nichtich/App-Padadoy/README.md

     .openshift/      - hooks for OpenShift (o)
        action_hooks/ - scripts that get run every git push (o)

-    logs/            - logfiles (access and error)
+This directory layout helps to easy deploy on multiple platforms.
 Files and directories marked by `(o)` are optional, depending on what platform you want to deploy.
-Actually you do not need padadoy if you only deploy to dotCloud and/or OpenShift (just use their command line clients).
-But if you also want to deploy at your own server, padadoy may facilitate some steps.
+Padadoy also facilitates deploying to your own servers just like a PaaS provider.

+On the deployment machine there is a directory with the following structure:

+    repository/      - the bare git repository that the app is pushed to current -> ...   - symbolic link to the current working directory new -> ...       - symbolic link to the new working directory on updates padadoy.conf     - local configuration

-After some initalization, you can simply deploy new versions with `git push`.
+You can create this layout with `padadoy remote init`.
+After adding the remote repository as git remote, you can simply deploy new versions with `git push`.

-In short, padadoy is just a layer on top of `git`, `Starman`, and `Carton`.

-The [documentation at CPAN](http://search.cpan.org/dist/App-Padadoy/), as generated from `lib/App/Padadoy.pm` contains some details.
+The [documentation at CPAN](http://search.cpan.org/dist/App-Padadoy/), as generated from `lib/App/Padadoy.pm` contains more details.

 Feel free to fork and submit patches and issues!